- Computers & Software»

 - Computer How-Tos & Tutorials

-When you wake one morning and your laptop display has gone haywire, you do not necessarily have to panic.
-A number of beep codes and visual signals should guide you into diagnosing and troubleshooting an apparently dead laptop.
+You do not necessarily have to panic when you wake one morning and your laptop display has gone black.
+A number of beep codes and visual signals should guide you through diagnosing and troubleshooting it.

-For starters, a blank laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD screen.
+For starters, a blank laptop screen may point to a faulty motherboard, a dim display may be symptomatic of a faulty inverter or LCD/LED screen.

-Thirdly beep codes can also guide you into troubleshooting the blank screen.
+Third, beep codes can also guide you through troubleshooting the blank screen.
 A single beep should signal normal startup whereas more than one, accompanied by no display on the screen, should signal component failure.

 - Faulty memory module/S (RAM)

 - Loose fiber connection either on the laptop screen or motherboard